ChoGGi/SurvivingMars_CheatMods/Mods ChoGGi/Fix Bugs/MoreInfo.md

 Unlock Artificial Sun for refabbing.
 Too much Cave-in rubble will cause lag when new rubble tries to spawn.
 Elevator func not checking for invalid resources.
-Colonists showing up on wrong map in infobar (also negative counts in infobar).
+Colonists showing up on wrong map in infobar (also negative counts in infobar, mod option disabled by default).
 No flying drones underground (they tend to get stuck in walls/etc).
 No Planetary Anomaly Breakthroughs when B&B is installed.
 Refabbing rare extractors left the "working" dust plumes around them.